abatisti/megr2157-portfolio/docs/assignments/A04/index.md

   - Deflection of the feature attached to the wall is zero and the derivative with respect to x is also zero (aka treat as a cantilever beam).
   - Safety factor accounts for the holes for the motor shaft and the screws in your calculation.

-**Find**

-  - cross sectional area geometry using the beam bending equations from the lecture.

 **Knons and Unknows**